LrgDv01/full-stack-evaluator/README.md

 ### Frontend

 - React + Axios
-- Redux Toolkit (if implemented)
+- Redux Toolkit (if I add it later)
 - Vite (dev server)
-- Styling: [e.g., Tailwind CSS or your choice]
+- Styled with Tailwind CSS (my choice for simplicity)

 ---

-## ✅ Submission Notes
+## ✅ Submission Write-Up
-- This is pushed to my public GitHub repo: https://github.com/LrgDv01/full-stack-evaluator
-- What I implemented: [Add details here as you go, e.g., "Fixed API quirks in task endpoints, added error handling in React components."]
-- What’s missing (if any): [e.g., "Advanced auth not implemented due to time; basic access control added."]
+- **What I've Implemented So Far**: Initialized the monorepo structure with /backend and /frontend folders.
+Added personalized READMEs to document the project.
+Set up commit guidelines based on our discussions about showing incremental progress.
+- **What’s Missing (If Any)**: Actual code implementation—next steps include cloning the original backend repo, applying migrations, and connecting the frontend via Axios.
+I'll handle API quirks like incomplete endpoints as I discover them.
-- How to test:
+- **How to Test My Changes**:
-  1. Clone the repo: `git clone https://github.com/LrgDv01/full-stack-evaluator.git`
+  1. Clone my repo: `git clone https://github.com/LrgDv01/full-stack-evaluator.git`
-  2. Set up backend: Navigate to `/backend`, run `dotnet ef database update`, then `dotnet run`.
+  2. Navigate to /backend, install .NET 9 SDK and PostgreSQL, then run `dotnet ef database update` and `dotnet run`.
-  3. Set up frontend: Navigate to `/frontend`, run `npm install` then `npm run dev`.
+  3. Navigate to /frontend, run `pnpm install` and `pnpm run dev`.
-  4. Test API via Swagger at `http://localhost:5000/swagger`, and frontend at `http://localhost:5173`.
+  4. Check Swagger for API (once running) and frontend for basic connections.

-Procedural :

-     - "VS Code extension composition errors - updated extensions, app still runs successfully"

-I built smart and coded loud. 💻🔥
+Good luck reviewing my work.
+I'm building smart and coding loud! 💻🔥